-Financial liabilities are initially measured at fair value and are carried at their amortised cost.
+Financial liabilities are initially measured at fair value and carried at their amortised cost, using the effective interest rate method.
+The effective interest rate that exactly discounts estimated future cash payments through the life of the asset, to the amortised cost of the financial liability.
 Annual charges to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement for interest payable are based on the carrying amount of the liability, multiplied by the effective rate of interest for the instrument.
 This means that the amount presented in the Balance Sheet is the outstanding principal repayable (plus accrued interest); and interest charged to the Comprehensive Income and Expenditure Statement is the amount payable for the year according to the loan agreement.